Helen Mack

 Helen Mack (born Helen McDougall; November 13, 1913 – August 13, 1986) was an American actress.
 She started her career as a child actress in silent films, moving to Broadway plays and touring one of the vaudeville circuits.
 Her greater success as an actress was as a leading lady in the 1930s.
 She made the transition to performing on radio and then into writing, directing, and producing shows during the Golden Age of Radio.
 She later wrote for Broadway, stage and television.
 Her career spanned the infancy of the motion picture industry, the beginnings of Broadway, the final days of vaudeville, the transition to sound movies, the Golden Age of Radio, and the rise of television.

 Youth and stage

 Mack was born in Rock Island, Illinois, the daughter of William George McDougall, a barber, and Regina (née Lenzer) McDougall, who had a repressed desire to become an actress.
 She attended the Professional Children's School of New York City.
 Her friend Vera Gordon helped her along as a child actress.
-She appeared on Broadway and in vaudeville and debuted in films at age 10 in 1925.
+She appeared on Broadway and in vaudeville and debuted in films at age 10 in 1924.
 Her stage debut was in The Idle Inn with Jacob Benami.
-She performed with Roland Young in The Idle Inn and toured America with William Hodge in Straight Through The Door.
+She performed with Roland Young in Pomeroy's Past, and toured America with William Hodge in Straight Through The Door.